trans-travel/trans-travel/notes/usa-general.md

 reversal of previously-changed markers (except in the case of "X" markers, which almost certainly will be reverted).
 In addition, documentation may be held.

+It is likely this applies to Global Entry and TSA Precheck.

 ## Presenting Identification for Federal Purposes